ARM Guadaloupe: Construction of the Guadalupe

 The Guadalupe, probably named after the national patron, Our Lady of Guadalupe, was built in the Liverpool shipyard of Jonathan Laird of Birkenhead, England, in 1842.
 Guadalupe was referred to as a steam paddle frigate and had a full brig rig.
 Guadalupe was 183 feet in length with a displacement of 878 tons.
 She was the biggest iron warship in the world when built.
 Due to diplomatic action by the Republic of Texas she was delivered unarmed as a merchant ship with her guns in her hold.

-"In May 1842, William Kennedy, Republic of Texas consul general in London, and Ashbel Smith, minister to England, protested the building of the vessels for Mexican use against Texas and urged the English government to detain them.
-Lord Aberdeen of the British Foreign Office decided that arms might be placed on the vessels so long as they were not mounted in English ports, and the Guadaloupe sailed in June despite Republic of Texas protests.
-Aberdeen insisted that the English would maintain strict neutrality in the struggle between Texas and Mexico and that no English commissioned officer would be allowed to serve in the Mexican nation against Texas."
+In May 1842, William Kennedy, the Republic of Texas' consul general in London, and Ashbel Smith, minister to England, protested the building of the vessels for Mexican use against Texas and urged the British government to detain them.
+Lord Aberdeen of the Foreign Office decided that arms might be placed on the vessels so long as they were not mounted in British ports, and Guadaloupe sailed in June despite Texan protests.
+Aberdeen insisted that the British would maintain strict neutrality in the struggle between Texas and Mexico and that no British military officer would be allowed to serve in the Mexican military against Texas.

 When she arrived in Mexico she was equipped with two 68-pounder Paixhans guns which fired explosive shells, two 32-pounder guns and two 24-pounder long guns.
 A feature that was unusual for the period was her construction with watertight compartmentation throughout her hull, a feature that impressed famous French naval architect Henri Dupuy de Lôme.
 She carried a crew that included many British nationals, led by her captain Edward Phillip Charlwood, Commander RN, who started while she was building in 1841 and who remained her captain until 1843.